nopnop2002/esp-idf-voice-control/README.md

 Demonstration of esp32 voice control using Bluetooth.
 No hardware other than ESP32 and smartphone is required.

-# Software requirement
+# Software requirements
-ESP-IDF V4.4/V5.x.
+ESP-IDF V5.0 or later.
+ESP-IDF V4.4 release branch reached EOL in July 2024.

 # Hardware requirements
 ESP32 Development board.
 ESP32-S2 does not have Bluetooth function.
-ESP32-S3 does not have Bluetooth BR/EDR.
+ESP32-S3 does not support Bluetooth BR/EDR.
-ESP32-C2/C3/C6 does not have Bluetooth BR/EDR.
+ESP32 C Series does not support Bluetooth BR/EDR.
 These cannot be used.

 # Installation